For a road trip to Cairns, is it cheaper to hire a campervan or to hire a car and stay at backpackers? We're 2 adults + 2 kids.

 I did Cairns > Sydney and thought every single bit of it was amazing.
 I had about 2 months which was perfect for side trips and relaxing on the great beaches we found along the way.
 However, I also know someone who did it in 10 days last month... waaaaaay too quick.
 It was a crazy dash, not a holiday.

-@segdeha - it'd be useful if you could tell us how long you've got planned as it really does inform how you'd manage it. about 7 years ago
+@segdeha - it'd be useful if you could tell us how long you've got planned as it really does inform how you'd manage it. almost 11 years ago

 Thanks for your replies!
 As we have limited time, we've decided to bite the bullet, money-wise, and fly to Cairns from Sydney.
 This way, though it costs more, we get to maximize our time at the reef.

-Any tips for tour companies in Cairns (snorkeling, not scuba) would be greatly appreciated! about 7 years ago
+Any tips for tour companies in Cairns (snorkeling, not scuba) would be greatly appreciated! almost 11 years ago

 take a look at Backpacking Queensland's website for some reputable tour operators out of Cairns.

 The comparison feature at http://www.mydriveholiday.com.au is very useful for travelers who are in the planning stage to hiring a campervan.
 The website got a huge of campers from different companies and you can all compare and book them right then, just like expedia.
-But the advantage is yours because you can compare all rates and features quickly almost 6 years agoAnswered by Sydney via Travellr.com
+But the advantage is yours because you can compare all rates and features quickly over 9 years agoAnswered by Sydney via Travellr.com